 - 300ml soy or rice milk

 - 4tbsp vegetable oil

 - Combine the dry ingredients.
 Make a well in the middle and pour in wet ingredients.

 - Spoon a ladleful of mixture onto a hot well oiled frying pan.
 Gently spread into a round.

 - If you are adding banana then place three or four slices on tops and cover with a light layer of mixture.

 - When the pancakes have bubbled all over, flip and cook the other side.

 - Tip: These freeze really well.
 Put in a plastic bag with a layer of greaseproof paper between each one.
 Take out the night before or put in oven on a low heat to defrost.

 Also check out our vegan, gluten free, chia seed pancakes as another option.
-They are also great for breakfast and a great way to sneak some more protein in too.
+They are also great for breakfast, or a sweet treat and a great way to sneak some more protein in too.